alphaeron/congen/docs/CONJUGATE_WORKOUT_GENERATOR.md

 ## Overview

-The Conjugate Workout Generator is a service that implements the Westside Barbell conjugate method for powerlifting, incorporating undulating periodization, exercise rotation, and personalized programming based on user preferences and available equipment.
+The Conjugate Workout Generator is a service that implements the Westside Barbell conjugate method for powerlifting, incorporating undulating periodization, and personalized programming based on user preferences and available equipment.

 ## System Architecture